aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

-**Q: What if I want to built an in-kernel interrupt service routine for some of the user-defined interrupts?**
+**Q: What if I want to build an in-kernel interrupt service routine for some of the user-defined interrupts?**

-A reference in-kernel driver interrupt handler is provided for user modification in [TBD] directory.
+A reference in-kernel driver interrupt handler is provided for user modification in [EDMA source directory](./src/example_kernel_interrupt.c).